xii69/VelocityStaffChat/README.md

-# VelocityStaffChat

-# Installation:
+#VelocityStaffChat
+*Simple, Fast & Lightweight Staff Chat plugin for Velocity

+#Installation:
-* Download the plugin and put it in plugins folder then start your Velocity, done!
+*Download the plugin jar file, put it in plugins folder then start your Velocity server, done!

+#Usage:
+*Use #<Message> for sending a staff chat message.
+*Also you can do /staffchat or /sc to toggle all of your messages into staff chat without # prefix.

+#Permissions:
+*velocitystaffchat.staff = permission for send & recieve staff chat messages

+#Configuration:
+*Everything you need to know is commented in config file.

+#Notes:
+*Make sure any of your plugins don't have /staffchat or /sc command because VelocityStaffChat doesn't override that!

-# Did you find a problem?
+#Did you find a problem?

-* Contact me on Discord: xii69
+*Contact me on Discord: xii69